Bill Kenwright: 2004 extraordinary general meeting

-2008 Extraordinary General Meeting
+2008 extraordinary general meeting

 In 2007, Kenwright said in an interview on ITV that Goodison Park would soon fail to obtain a ground safety certificate and announced that he would like to move the club to Kirkby as part of a proposal known as Destination Kirkby which included a Tesco supermarket and a retail park.
-The pursuit of this project led to minor shareholders of the club calling for an Extraordinary General Meeting in 2008.
+The pursuit of this project led to minor shareholders of the club calling for an extraordinary general meeting in 2008.
 After it was confirmed that the EGM would go ahead, Keith Wyness resigned and was replaced by Robert Elstone who was promoted to the position from within.

 At this meeting, Kenwright revealed that he took business advice from retail industry leaders Sir Philip Green and Sir Terry Leahy.
 The minority shareholders determined that the club should not pursue the project due to a growing number of concerns.
 However, Kenwright and the other majority shareholders, using one share one vote forced the resolution to be defeated and the project to proceed.
 The project was called in by the Secretary for State and a public inquiry determined that the project should not proceed after hearing evidence from groups who opposed the scheme such as Keep Everton In Our City (KEIOC).

 In April 2008, he agreed to produce Dixie: The People's Legend, a documentary on Everton legend Dixie Dean produced by Liverpool-based company Tabacula.